Tabletop Game / Spirit of '77

 - Glam Rock: One of the available story types to apply to your character.
 Glam characters embody both beauty and mystery.

-- Good Ol' Boy: One of the roles available, an obvious call to Dukes Of Hazzard, but can also extend to Convoy-type truckers and Evel Knievel-type daredevils.
+- Good Ol' Boy: One of the roles available, an obvious call to The Dukes of Hazzard, but can also extend to Convoy-type truckers and Evel Knievel-type daredevils.

 - Honey Trap: The Honeypot story type, which gives characters the skills using charisma and looks to get things done.